Skip to main content

 ECCLESIASTICAL LEADER RESOURCES

-• Stake Presidents, Bishops and Mission Presidents, please review the Handbook 31.2.2 for a designation on who is able to complete an ecclesiastical endorsement.
+• Please refer to the Church Handbook 31.2.2 for a designation on who is able to complete an ecclesiastical endorsement.

 • A student needs to have an active endorsement in order to apply to, continue enrollment at, and graduate from BYU.
-Endorsements are active for one academic year, fall semester through summer term of the following year, and thus need to be renewed on an annual basis.
-New continuing student endorsements can be initiated beginning the day after the add/drop date of winter semester.
+Endorsements are active for one year

 Level 1 Endorsements – Bishop Only

-• Continuing students, which is any student that has been enrolled at BYU within the last academic year (Fall or Winter semesters).
+· Continuing students, which is any student that has been enrolled at BYU within the last academic year.
 These students should initiate their endorsement as a Continuing Student.

 Level 2 Endorsements – Bishop and Stake Presidency

-• Students who have attended BYU in the past, but not within the past academic year (Fall or Winter semesters).
+· Students who have attended BYU in the past, but not within the past academic year.
 These students should initiate their endorsement as an Applicant.

 • Ecclesiastical leaders are NOT permitted to reveal confessional conversations to the HCO unless the student has voluntarily signed a privacy waiver.
 A bishop does not share any information with the HCO, and the HCO does not share any information with a bishop or other ecclesiastical leader without a student’s prior written consent.

 • A student’s actions may violate both the Honor Code and standards established by The Church of Jesus Christ of Latter-day Saints and, although the student’s actions may be the same, the HCO and ecclesiastical leaders will address behaviors differently.
-The focus that the ecclesiastical process uses is different than the HCO.
 The bishops’ process addresses repentance, sin, forgiveness and worthiness.
 The HCO’s process addresses principles, integrity, recommitment and good Honor Code standing.
 The HCO does not evaluate sins or determine worthiness and forgiveness.
-It certainly incorporates God, spirituality and the Church into conversations it has with students, but it is not with the intent to help students seek forgiveness or become worthy.
+It certainly incorporates God, spirituality, and the Church into conversations it has with students, but it is not with the intent to help students seek forgiveness or become worthy.
 Rather, it is to help students reflect and evaluate their behavior within the framework of the Honor Code commitment that they have made as members of the BYU community.

-Beyond the above-listed guidance, the decision to endorse or not endorse a student falls completely in the hands of the ecclesiastical leader.
+The decision to endorse or not endorse a student is completely determined by ecclesiastical leaders.
+Ecclesiastical leaders who are considering a decision to endorse or not endorse may reach out the Church’s endorsement office with questions.
 The HCO will not weigh in or give opinions on whether or not a student should be endorsed.